 The HTA found the proposed Designated Individual (DI) and the proposed Licence Holder (LH) to be suitable in accordance with the requirements of the legislation.

-NPIMR (the establishment) was found to have met all HTA standards.
+Pathfinder Medical ('the establishment') was found to have met all the HTA standards.

 The HTA has assessed the establishment as suitable to be licensed for the activities specified.

 Compliance with HTA standards